Primary peritoneal cancer

 There is a small amount of fluid between the two layers, which separates them and allows them to slide over each other.
 This fluid allows us to move around without causing any friction on the layers.

-Diagram showing fluid in the abdomen
+Diagram showing the peritoneum and peritoneal fluid in the abdomen

 About primary peritoneal cancer